-There will be no class on December 9.
+There will be no class on Wednesday, April 30 (the designated Monday).
 This time is reserved for one-on-one meetings with the professor to discuss your final project.

 Attendance

 Attendance is mandatory.
 If you miss a class due to illness, family emergencies, University-scheduled events, and other unusual circumstances, you must email me and let me know.
 You do not need to provide proof of your reason for missing class, but misrepresentation of your reason for excusal is a violation of the Code of Student Conduct.